 Related: How to Make Your Grocery Runs Count

 theSkimm: When Congress can't figure out how the gov should spend its money, they shut down.
-Which creates different money problems...like slower economic growth, missed paychecks, and higher food prices.
-If a government shutdown is on the way, do what you can to prep your finances.
+Which can create a different set of money problems.
+If a government shutdown is on the way, do what you can to protect your finances.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.